 Cornell in New York City

 Cornell has been part of the fabric of New York City for more than 100 years.
-Across the five boroughs, Cornell students live and learn, faculty conduct research to solve urgent needs, alumni lead in law, finance, healthcare, media, tech and other major industries, and community partners join us to raise the quality of life for millions of New Yorkers.
+Across the five boroughs, Cornell students live and learn, faculty conduct research to solve urgent needs, alumni lead in law, finance, healthcare, media, tech and other major industries, and community partners join us to raise the quality of life for thousands of New Yorkers.

 Weill Cornell Medicine

 Weill Cornell Medicine is committed to excellence in patient care, scientific discovery and the education of future physicians in New York City and around the world.

 Cornell Tech has reinvented graduate tech education for the digital age, bridging the gap between academia and industry.
 Our students are digital pioneers who believe in technology's power for impact and change.

 Cornell Ithaca Programs in NYC

 Cornell's mission is to discover, preserve, and disseminate knowledge; and through public service, enhance the lives of our students, the people of New York, and others around the world.